Not as much a plot as a gimmick.

 - The show also had fake commercials to give more time for set changes.
 Notably the jokes in these commercials were different on the East & West Coast feeds. (e.g. two phony PSAs done by John Hamm as his 30 Rock character Dr. Drew, announcing important breakthroughs in hand transplants.
 On one feed Hamm had an executed criminal's hand which attempted to strangle him; on the other feed Hamm had a woman's hand that molested him.)

 - 30 Rock did another live show, "Live from Studio 6H", in season six.
 In this one Jack Donaghy decides to end live broadcasts of TGS.

-- 3rd Rock from the Sun had an episode where only the opening shot was done live.
-It was aired after the Super Bowl, and the live segment was Dick running into the stadium to warn people of an Alien Invasion.
+- 3rd Rock from the Sun had an episode with a live opening sequence, in which Dick interrupts Bryant Gumbel during a post-game report at the Super Bowl to warn people of an Alien Invasion.